Timor-Leste country brief

 Bilateral economic and trade relationship

-Australian exports to Timor-Leste were valued at $30 million with major items including passenger motor vehicles, refined petroleum, electrical machinery and parts, and beef.
+Australian exports to Timor-Leste were valued at $22 million with major items including passenger motor vehicles, refined petroleum, and vehicle parts.

-Imports were valued at $1 million, mostly coffee.
+Imports from Timor-Leste were valued at $2 million, mostly transmission parts.
 Timor-Leste has had preferential duty free access and quota free access to the Australian market since July 2003.

 Finance and banking